Polish Studies at the University of Cambridge

 Cambridge Polish Studies operates as part of the Faculty of Modern and Medieval Languages.
 It offers the possibility to study the language, literature, art and culture of Poland, with attention to social, cultural and political issues.
 The instructional program extends beyond the lecture hall to include a series of events designed for the academic community as well as the general public, as the goal of the studies is to increase overall knowledge of Poland.
 The program includes readings by authors, conferences, film showings, and other events.

-HEAD OF POLISH STUDIES AT THE UNIVERSITY OF CAMBRIDGE IN THE UNITED KINGDOM
+DR STANLEY BILL – HEAD OF POLISH STUDIES AT THE UNIVERSITY OF CAMBRIDGE

 Dr Stanley Bill became the head of Cambridge Polish Studies through an international competition.
 Dr Bill was born in the UK and raised in Australia.
 He is a comparative literature scholar.
 He earned a BA at the University of Western Australia and an MA in European studies at Jagiellonian University.
 He lived for several years in Bielsko-Biała, where he taught English.
 He earned his doctorate at Northwestern University in the US with a dissertation on the work of Czesław Miłosz.